PauseAI/pauseai-website/src/posts/xrisk.md

 If the AI knows you can turn it off, it might behave nicely until it is certain that it can get rid of you.
 We already have [real examples](https://www.pcmag.com/news/gpt-4-was-able-to-hire-and-deceive-a-human-worker-into-completing-a-task) of AI systems deceiving humans to achieve their goals.
 A superintelligent AI would be a master of deception.
-You might think: well, can't we build an AI that _wants_ to be turned off?

 ## Even a perfectly aligned superintelligence is dangerous in the wrong hands

+So we haven't solved the alignment problem, but let's play with the thought that we did.
 Imagine that a superintelligent AI is built, and it does exactly what the operator wants it to do.
 In that case, the operator would have unimaginable power.
 A superintelligence could be used to create new weapons, hack all computers and manipulate humanity.
+Should we trust a single entity with that much power?
-We might live in a utopic world where all diseases are cured, or we might end up in an Orwellian nightmare where one human controls the world.
+We might end up in a utopic world where all diseases are cured and everybody is happy, or in an Orwellian nightmare.

 ## We may not have much time left